Umrcoin/Source-Code/README.md

 UMR is a play to earn car racing game (UMR Cars) that will allow users the ability to earn UMR token.
 UMR Cars Player will also enjoy this entertaining racing game.
 It is a fully verifiable blockchain and high earning potential due to daily targets and decentralized community participation.

+The UMR COIN  is a peer to peer system designed for exchanging cryptocurrencies BEP-20 Tokens on the Binance Smart Chain.
+The protocol is implemented as a set of persistent, non upgradable smart contracts; designed to prioritize censorship resistance, security, self custody, and to function without any trusted intermediaries who may selectively restrict access.

+**FEATURES**

+Instantly swap crypto tokens, no registration or account needed.
+UMR COIN is the leading decentralized exchange on Binance Smart Chain.
+Low Fees: UMR COIN runs on Binance Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.
+Trading fees are lower than other top decentralized exchanges too.
+Trade directly from your wallet app.
+Unlike centralized exchanges like Binance or Coinbase, UMR COIN does not hold your funds when you trade, you have 100% ownership of your own crypto.

 **GAME OVERVIEW**